Carmen Zolman

 Nike's first maternity platform — designed and tested by mothers, for mothers and so much more.

 Three years in development, Nike (M) was built on 150,000+ body scans comparing pregnant and non-pregnant women — the most comprehensive body-mapping study Nike had ever conducted for a single collection.
 The team tested 70 materials before narrowing to nine, including recycled polyester composites ranging from 78% to 88% recycled content.
 The result: a four-piece system — bra, tank, tight, and pullover — engineered to adapt to a changing body across all stages of pregnancy and postpartum.
 The Nike (M) Swoosh Bra became the first Nike bra designed for both sport and nursing.
 Developed in collaboration with 30 pregnant and postpartum athletes, Nike (M) expanded from a North American capsule launch into a global platform with the Nike (M)ove Like a Mother program.
+As Senior Director, Innovation Apparel Design, I led the team that built this platform — directing the research strategy, championing inclusive design at scale, and partnering with athlete advocates and Brand leadership to take Nike (M) from North American capsule to global program.

 Role

-Senior Director, Innovation Apparel Design — Platform Lead
+Senior Director, Innovation Apparel Design

 Platform Type